pulumi/docs/content/docs/intro/concepts/state.md

 - Concurrent state locking to prevent corrupting your infrastructure state in a team environment
 - Advanced policy and RBAC (Role Based Access Control)
 - Stack access control, including information on who owns a stack, who last modified stack, and what time the stack was modified
 - Refresh config from the last deployment
-- Secrets handled by a key managed by the service and option to use passpharse-based key
+- Secrets handled by a key managed by the service or the option to use passpharse-based key

 ### Self-managed backend risks:

 At a glance, the self-hosted backend requires that the following issues are addressed:

 - Implement your own state management including backup, sharing, and team access synchronization
-- Automated deployments colliding and potentially corrupting state/making simultaneous edits to your infrastructure because there is no concurrency control.
+- Automated deployments colliding and potentially corrupting state/making simultaneous edits to your infrastructure because there is no concurrency control
-- Must use passpharse-based secrets provider
+- Secrets handled by a key that must use the passphrase-based secrets provider

 #### app.pulumi.com architecture